Who Is This Credit Card Best For?

 - Insurance for stolen or damaged purchases

 - Travel and emergency hotline

 This combination of benefits is likely the reason Chase has scored well in terms of customer satisfaction.
 J.D.
-Power’s 2019 Credit Card Satisfaction Study gave Chase the fourth spot (out of 11 competing card issuers).
+Power’s 2020 Credit Card Satisfaction Study again gave Chase the fourth spot (out of 11 competing card issuers).

 Chase offers industry-standard security, including fraud alerts and zero liability for fraudulent charges on your card.
 The Credit Journey program also offers credit monitoring to let you know of changes to your credit report, which could alert you to fraud.

 Southwest Rapid Rewards Premier Credit Card’s Fees